CounterpartyXCP/counterparty-core/docs/API.rst

 * \*_issuance: ``callable``, ``call_date`` and ``call_price`` are no longer valid parameters
 * \*_callback: removed
 * Bitcoin addresses may everywhere be replaced by pubkeys.
+* The API will no longer search the local wallet for pubkeys, so they must be passed to the API manually if being used for the first time.
+Otherwise, you may get a "<address> not published in blockchain" error.